This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 “How to choose a puppy” was the first question I asked when I decided I finally had the time, maturity, and was responsible enough to raise a puppy on my own.

 Throughout my life, we’ve had family dogs and puppies.

 My roommates and girlfriends also brought home puppies during my college years.

 However, I always thought it was such a huge responsibility and commitment that I never brought home a puppy or dog of my own until five years ago.

 How To Choose A Puppy?

-- Time – for the first time eight years I was not working a full time job.
-In fact I was on winter break after attending my first semester back at college.
+- Time – for the first time in eight years I was not working a full-time job.
+In fact, I was on winter break after attending my first semester back at college.
 This was very important because a puppy requires a good portion of your time during those first few months.

 - Maturity – was I responsible enough to take care of this little guy.
 I’ve given up a lot since adopting my first puppy.
-Although I do still go out and have fun some night.
+Although I do still go out and have fun some nights.
 Many a night I stay home with my dog rather than bar hop with friends.
-Also, during the puppy stage I spent practically 100% of my time taking care of the puppy.
+Also, during the early puppy stage, I spent practically 100% of my time taking care of my puppy.

 Does A Puppy Make A Good Gift?